 We’re talking about off-duty employees here.
 Your co-workers.
 You.
 All bars are different.
 Some bars allow their employees a shift drink after work – some don’t.

 Some bars do not allow any employees to drink at the bar.
 It all depends upon the house policies – and the bar owner.
-Many of your “chain” restaurants and bars adopt this policy.
+Many of your “chain” restaurants and bars adopt the policy of no drinking in the bar at any time.
+Adhere to it!

 If allowed to drink at the bar, most employees behave responsibly and tip well.
 Treat them like anyone else – and don’t be afraid to pull them aside if they get a bit out of hand.